Peter-SB/reddit-bookmark-organiser-app/README.md

 This approach has the benefits of low memory, fast responsiveness, and quick cancellation by simply closing the SSE connection.

 **Prompt**
 The prompt was super simple, just `You are an assistant that summarises reddit posts in 3-4 lines`.
 However this could be changed in the app settings.
+I do want to experiment more with prompt engineering, but feature only required a simple summarise request with no particular output requirements.

 **UI State Machine**
 The UI follows a simple four-state flow: `idle -> loading -> success | error`.
 This can be interrupted mid loading and regenerated.
 The streamed text is store temporarily and only saved to the post database when the post is saved.

-Though simple, this still shows how AI can be quickly but intentionally added as features for improving user experience with a fast and native feel delivering great user experience.
+Overall, though simple, this still shows how AI can be quickly but intentionally added as features for improving user experience with a fast and native feel delivering great user experience.

 ## Further Investigations: Semantic Search and RAG

 To expand the search capability, and my own understanding, I also looked into using vector databases to allow for semantic search.
 This is a precursor to RAG and even a simple semantic search would have allowed for some more advanced post filtering.

 We would precompute chunked post data into vectors representing semantic meaning using a lightweight encoder such as OpenAI’s text-embedding model.
 Then we could compare similarity using using simple cosine similarity or dot-product to find closet matches.
-While doing this purely on device would have been hard, especially with pure Expo EAS, I hypothesized using either a self-hosted endpoint, or a cloud one to do the embeddings.
+While doing this purely on device would have been hard, especially with Expo,

+I hypothesized a hybrid approach where I offload the embedding to a server, using either a self-hosted endpoint, or a cloud one.
 Then the best option for storing the embedding vector would have been stored in a blob in a SQL table to keep the app pure Expo.
+There exist other vector storage options for mobile but none for Expo I could find.
 Lastly cosine similarity functions could have been implement from scratch to keep the search functionality offline.
-This hybrid approach would have compromised performance with offline search capability.
+The issue with this is that search query would also need embedding, so could not be completely offline.
+It would have allowed searching for similar posts using the already computed embeddings though!

+I did also look into using `react-native-fast-tflite`, A high-performance TensorFlow Lite library for React Native.
+A simple embedding model could have been saved to the device and most modern phones could handle small chunk embeddings, especially with a small embedding model.
+I have yet to experiment with this as I just ran out of time on this project and this would have required a large chunk of development and testing effort.
+I do hope to revisit this soon though!

 The next step after semantic search would have been to have been to implement RAG (Retrieval-Augmented Generation), allowing the post database to be the knowledge base for an LLM.
 By injecting results from a semantic search into the prompt for an LLM, users could query and interact with their database.

-While I made some progress into looking into this, the challenges I faced were storage, and computational requirements on mobile.
+While I made some progress into looking into this, the challenges I faced were available libraries, storage, and computational requirements on mobile.
 Especially generating the embeddings and the searching across large datasets.
-I did consider precomputing embeddings server-side but this project was quickly growing out of hand.
-There are also the model hosting constraints and data privacy issue faced if this app was to be made public but luckily this remains just a little passion project.
+As I said I did consider precomputing embeddings server-side but this project was quickly growing out of hand.
+There are also the model hosting constraints and data privacy issue faced with sending data across networks and to remote llm's, if this app was to be made public, but luckily this remains just a little passion project.

 It would have been very interesting to investigate some full RAG implementations and architectures, however I think this would be best suited for future projects, especially where im not constrained by mobile capabilities.
+Whether that be a remote AI service for this app or a completely new project.